bonavadeur/ikukantai/README.md

 ### 5.2.
 The tank on the Fleet

 `ikukantai` is close-source, but you can exploit all extra power by using a tank deployed on the flight deck of the fleet.
-I have a plan for developing 5 extra-components that make implementing algorithm easier.
+I have a plan for developing 4 extra-components that make algorithm implementing easier.

 [Miporin](https://github.com/bonavadeur/miporin) - the extra-controller of the Fleet

 [Yukari](https://github.com/bonavadeur/yukari) (comming soon) - Scheduling Implementation Module on the Fleet, written in Python

-[Hanasan](https://github.com/bonavadeur/hanasan) (comming soon) - Load Balancing Implementation Module on the Fleet, written in Python
+[Katyusha](https://github.com/bonavadeur/katyusha) (comming soon) - Load Balancing Implementation Module on the Fleet, written in Python

-[Makochan](https://github.com/bonavadeur/makochan) (comming soon) - Queuing Implementation Module on the Fleet, written in Python
+[Nonna](https://github.com/bonavadeur/nonna) (comming soon) - Queuing Implementation Module on the Fleet, written in Python

-[Saori](https://github.com/bonavadeur/saori) (comming soon) - collection of proto file for communication between Fleet and Tank team

 Panzer vor!

 ## 6. Contributor

-Đào Hiệp - Bonavadeur
+Đào Hiệp - Bonavadeur - ボナちゃん
 The Future Internet Laboratory, Room E711, C7 Building, Hanoi University of Science and Technology, Vietnam.
 未来のインターネット研究室, C7 の E ７１１、ハノイ百科大学、ベトナム。

 ![](images/github-wp.png)